Crown Molding Alternatives That Save Money & Time & Look Great

 5 Crown Molding Alternatives

 Fortunately we can get the job done exactly the same but a lot cheaper.
-Let's look at five ways this can be done.
+Let's look at five ways we can replace any types of crown molding using other materials and techniques.

 A great option for those who love self-dependence, the picture molding method is an incredibly easy do-it-yourself.
 This thin option is lightweight, and its installation is a piece of cake.

 If you do not have those tiny finishing nails to hold the trim in place, fret not, you can also use a hot glue gun to attach them wherever you want, though using any types of nails of the right size will create less damage later if you change your molding.

 To achieve a particular length so that they fit right into a corner, you can conveniently use a hand miter tool, which is readily available in any furniture or hardware specialty store.
 Customizing the size before applying any adhesive helps you avoid making mistakes.